cr0wnctf/cr0wnctf.github.io/_posts/2020-08-25-googlectf-2020-root-power.markdown

 ## Chck kernel module

-Devices in `/dev/` are usually added through kernel modules, so I looked for `.ko` files in the image.
+Additional devices in `/dev/` are usually added through kernel modules, so I looked for `.ko` files in the image.
 Immediately, `chck.ko` jumped out so it was given the decompiler treatment, indeed it handles `/dev/chck`.

 ```c